MattXV/mattxv.github.io/_portfolio/portfolio-3.md

 collection: portfolio
 ---

-- I developed a binaural audio spatialiser using Head-Related Transfer Functions to create spatialisation effects in AR
+- Developed a binaural audio spatialiser using Head-Related Transfer Functions to create spatialisation effects in AR
 - This is prototyped as a C/C++ native module for ARM64 UWP platforms
 - The source code is available here: [DSP tools](https://github.com/MattXV/DSPToolbox)

 ---

-- I tested it by running a subjective study, where participants would test spatialisation effects
+- The spatialiser was tested by running a subjective study, where participants would test spatialisation effects
 - The test produced some interesting results on the use of custom HRTFs and ray tracing in AR devices

 ![Psychoacoustic Test](../../images/test_participant_perspective.png)